celeron55/ui8d/README.txt

 3. Remember to solder on U303 which is the 5V regulator module.
 Otherwise the board will do nothing.

+4. MicroPython on STM32F4 has very little program space in the flash.
+You need to format a Micro SD card with the fat32 filesystem and insert it into the slot.
+This way you will have practically infinite program space and will run out of RAM first.

 MicroPython
 ===========